USRSE/usrse25/pages/program/posters.md

 relationships between SERs and SREs that enhance the quality and impact of research outcomes, we recommend these ten principles:
-Recognize The Two Communities Are Different: RSEs and SERs must appreciate one another' s unique roles and cultures, celebrate their strengths, and avoid assumptions.
+Recognize The Two ities Are Different: RSEs and SERs must appreciate one another' s unique roles and cultures, celebrate their strengths, and avoid assumptions.
 Acknowledge Collaboration Is Not Going to Just Happen: